Famous Victorian Women

 Isabella went on to travel alone on horseback through the USA, Japan, China, Korea, Persia and Tibet.

-Her travels, writings and experience made her the first woman to belong the Royal Geological Society.
+Her travels, writings and experience made her the first woman to belong to the Royal Geological Society.

 Victorian Women With a Mission

-Emmeline Pankhurst, one of the founders of the suffragette movement in England, founded the Women’s Franchise League which promoted rights for women.
-Although the results of her work were not seen until well into the 20th century, her work for women’s rights in Victorian times played a huge contribution towards gaining equality and voting rights for women.
+Emmeline Pankhurst, one of the founders of the suffragette movement in England, founded the Women’s Franchise League which promoted rights for women.20th century, her work for women’s rights in Victorian times played a huge contribution towards gaining equality and voting rights for women.